Candy-Doc/candy-board/README.md

 **Svelte application** used to create a package of CandyDoc front part.

-His goal is to generate html pages where we will insert _JSON file_ generated from [CandyDoc Maven plugin](https://github.com/Candy-Doc/candy-doc-maven-plugin).
+Its goal is to generate html pages where we will insert _JSON file_ generated from [CandyDoc Maven plugin](https://github.com/Candy-Doc/candy-doc-maven-plugin).

+A [**_Getting started_**](./src/markdown/GETTING_STARTED.md) page is available to assist you in your first steps with Candy Board

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->